Yogeshgithub07/6_sem_project/README.md

 # 6_sem_project
-This is my project for sizth semester
+This is my project for sixth semester
+Yogesh kumar